You are here

 Is the N-VA a policy party or an opposition movement?

 The N-VA doesn’t want to stand on the sidelines futilely yelling in hopes of preserving its own political virginity.
 We are not an eternal opposition party.
 Yet at the same time, we are different from the traditional parties in power in Belgium.
 The execution of power is not a target in and of itself to the N-VA, but only an instrument with which to realise our programme.
 But once we believe that we have sufficient elements to be able to realise that programme, we do not shirk from rolling up our sleeves and taking responsibility for policy.
 More than once already, the N-VA has been a part of the Flemish Government, for example.
-Moreover, today our party is also governing at the Belgian federal level.
 And the N-VA is also a part of the administration in a great many Flemish cities and municipalities.

 Is the N-VA an anti-Islamic party?